Premier League clubs spent £211m on agents over past year - Football Association

 - Football transfers: Is there another way?
 Or would we miss them too much?

-There was a slight increase in League One spending this year, from £3.1m to £3.5m.
+There was an increase in League One spending this year, from £3.1m to £3.5m.

 League Two clubs spent £958,969 - up from £821,450 - while the National League total was £188,869, down from £271,065.